VisualVest-GmbH/cnv-email-plugin/README.md

 # cnv-email-plugin

-This project was moved [here](https://github.com/conversationplatform/cnv-email-plugin).
+This project is archived.
+Follow the forked one [here](https://github.com/conversationplatform/cnv-email-plugin).